 Typically, this material consists of layers of craft paper with an asphalt-based adhesive material between them.
 Known in the industry as crinkled paper tree wrap, it breaks down more quickly than polypropylene fabric.
-That reduced life span requires you to buy new wrap more often.
+That reduced life span requires you to buy new wraps more often.

-It’s the same material used to make boxes is manufactured in thinner, more flexible layers and cut into thin strips.
+It’s the same material used to make boxes manufactured in thinner, more flexible layers and cut into thin strips.
 One benefit is the color closely matches the bark of many trees, but it also doesn’t hold up well in wet areas.

-Tree wrap varies in color, based upon its material.
+Note: Tree wrap varies in color, based on its material.
 Most are light in color — either white, beige, or light tan — to reflect the sunlight from the bark of the tree.
 Reflecting the sunlight helps to moderate the temperature of the tree bark, keeping it from becoming too warm.